- Geothermal Engineer

 What is the role of Geothermal Engineer?

-Geothermal engineers usually work in teams.
+Individuals who opt for a career as a geothermal engineer usually work in teams.
 Everyday work responsibilities of geothermal engineers involve experimenting, analysing, and developing geothermal technology.
 It includes developing drilling techniques, monitoring reservoirs, and energy fields, diagnosing and resolving problems.
 Geothermal engineers provide assistance in the construction of geothermal plants.
 They choose the appropriate equipment and ensure compliance with appropriate and operating standards.
 The role of geothermal engineers may vary in an organisation.
 Several geothermal engineers are in supervisory roles and provide leadership, direction and long term plans to plant operations staff.

 Geothermal engineers are required to supervise drilling operations.
 They take and analyse soil samples and rocks.
 Geothermal engineers oversee the creation of machinery used to process geothermal energy and other systems.